shushen/rust-study-notes/README.md

     - `<T>` is a generic type parameter, which means that the `Some` variant of the `Option` enum can hold one piece of data of any type, and that each concrete type that gets used in place of `T` makes the overall `Option<T>` type a different type.
     - **In order to have a value that can possibly be null, you must explicitly opt in by making the type of that value `Option<T>`.
 Then, when you use that value, you are required to explicitly handle the case when the value is null.**
     - The `Option<T>` enum has a large number of methods that are useful in a variety of situations. ([ref](https://doc.rust-lang.org/stable/std/option/enum.Option.html))

+### Integer overflow
+- Rust checks for integer overflow only in debug mode and will cause the program to panic.
+In release mode, which is compiled with the `--release` flag, Rust performs *two's complement wrapping*, where values greater than the maximum value the type can hold "wrap around" to the minimum of the values the type can hold and vice versa; the program won't panic.
+- To explicitly handle the possibility of overflow, you can use these families of methods provided by the standard library for primitive numeric types (see [the associated methods of `u32`](https://doc.rust-lang.org/std/primitive.u32.html) for examples):
+    - Wrap in all modes with the `wrapping_*` methods, such as `wrapping_add`.
+    - Return the `None` value if there is overflow with the `checked_*` methods.
+    - Return the value and a boolean indicating whether there was overflow with the `overflowing_*` methods.
+    - Saturate at the value’s minimum or maximum values with the `saturating_*` methods.

+## Variable and mutability
+- A constant defined by `const` requires annotating the data type.
+Constants live for the entire lifetime of a program and is inlined to each place they are used.
+- An immutable variable defined by `let` cannot be in global scope.
+- A global variable is defined by `static`, which, unlike a constant, is not inlined and has only one instance and a fixed location in memory.
+The data type of a `static` global variable also needs be annotated.
+A global variable can be made mutable with `static mut`.

 ## Functions